 Getting to the airport is pretty easy but there is only 1 real option.
-The Airport Limousine is a bus service that goes from the JR Takamatsu Station all the way to the airport.
-It is not a direct service as the buses do stop along the way, but it goes directly along the main street to the airport.
+The Airport Limousine is a bus service that goes to and from the airport.
+The main route is to JR Takamatsu Station, but it is not a direct service as the buses do stop along the way.
+Thankfully it goes directly along the main street to the airport so it isn’t a roundabout service.
 It costs less than 1000 yen to get from the city centre all the way to the airport, and vice versa.
-During the peak times, buses run constantly so you never have to worry about missing a bus.
-When I arrived, the flights disembark; you buy your ticket to Takamatsu; and then board the next bus.
-The buses to the city centre wait until they are full and then depart.
-It is a huge flurry of activity and it can be a bit stressful if you don’t know what you are doing, but thankfully it is organized.
+During the peak times, buses often run constantly so you never have to worry about missing a bus.
+When I arrived, the flights disembark; you buy your ticket to your destination; and then board the next bus.
+The buses to Takamatsu city centre usually wait until they are full and then depart, otherwise they depart on schedule.
+It is a huge flurry of activity when several flights arrive at the same time and it can be a bit stressful if you don’t know what you are doing, but thankfully it is organized.
+If you are heading to Marugame, Utazu, or Sakaide, it is the same process but a different bus bay.
+Kotohira is also serviced by the buses but the system is a little different.

 When you land at Takamatsu Airport, there are a couple of things you need to do to make things smooth.
 If you are travelling alone and have no bags to get, the first thing you need to do is get out of the secure area.
-I made a few mistakes the last time I went.
+I made a few mistakes once but learned my lesson.
 I usually need to use the washroom the second I land at an airport and I made the mistake of using the washroom inside the secure area.
-There is only one in the domestic side and the line was long.
+There is only one in the domestic side and the line can be long.
 The washrooms in the public area are not as busy for obvious reasons.
 The second mistake I made was to not buy a bus ticket right away.
-The line for bus tickets will continue to grow, even though purchasing tickets is pretty quick.
-When I exited the secure area, I decided to see the art in the airport and when I returned, the line to get tickets had doubled.
-When I did get my ticket, the line had grown even more, so being fast is very important.
-Because the buses will come often so just get a ticket and then look around the airport if that is your plan.
+The lines can grow quickly so it is better to purchase a ticket before looking around the airport.
+I recommend doing so and then looking around a little before heading to your destination.
+However, beware of the departure time or you may be waiting a long time for the next flight to arrive.

 When leaving via any airport, I love looking around and seeing what they have to offer.
-I arrived early and headed straight to the observation deck.
+I usually arrive early so I could head straight to the observation deck.
 There is an elevator and the sky walk over the terminal is really interesting and art like.
 The observation deck is like any other airport observation deck and the views are nice.
 While it can be difficult to see planes at the far ends of the runway, you can easily see them taking off and landing.
 The sunset is also really nice from the observation deck.

 The second floor is where all the shops are.
 The domestic side has a couple of shopping areas with plenty of things to buy.
 There are your typical Kagawa souvenirs as well as a few souvenirs from around Shikoku.
 I wasn’t really interested in most things but the prices were reasonable and everything you can find in the city can be found at the airport, with some exceptions.